Categories |

 Helping Children Hone Tactile Discrimination Skills

-Luckily, we humans are built to develop this sensory system and wire our brains to interpret the information collected.
+Luckily, humans are built to develop this sensory system and wire our brains to interpret the information collected.
 For most kids, there’s no need for tactile discrimination lessons.
-They just need to play, explore, and engage with the world the way human children have done for as long as there have been human children.
+They need to play, explore, and engage with the world the way human children have done for as long as there have been human children.

 Note: This full contact engagement with the world can get messy, but the developmental benefits are worth it.